NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

 6. Post install information.

     The admin users can access the GPUs that are restricted from regular ssh login sessions.
-This could be useful in situations when maybe some GPU settings need to be changed via nvidia-smi.
+This could be useful in situations when maybe GPU firmware needs to be updated.
 Let “dgxuser” be an admin user, they would access GPUs via command:
     ```
     login-session:$ nvidia-smi -L
     No devices found.